dpshorten/TLE_observation_benchmark_dataset/README.md

 # TLE Satellite Observation Data

-This repository contains a dataset with Two Line Element (TLE) data for 15 satellites.
+This repository contains a dataset of Two Line Element (TLE) data for 15 satellites.
 Its purpose is to serve as a benchmark dataset for studies examining changes in satellite orbits over larger time scales.
 It also contains the ground-truth manoeuvre timestamps for these satellites.
 Highly-accurate positional data from DORIS ground beacons is also included for some satellites.